Skip to main content

 How Much Do Braces Cost for Kids?

-On the whole, braces are typically cheaper for kids since their jawbones are still developing, making treatment more straightforward.
+On the whole, braces are typically cheaper for children since their jawbones are still developing, making treatment more straightforward.
 This also means that the treatment length is shorter, which also contributes to a reduction in costs.
 Across the board, our treatment is 10% cheaper for under 18s - but not all other clinics will be the same.

 Can You Get Free Braces on the NHS?